unstoppablecarl/pinia-scope/README.md

 const vehicleStoreUnScoped = useVehicleStore.unScoped()
 vehicleStoreUnScoped.$id // 'vehicles'

-// scoped by in this or parent component setStoreScope()
+// scoped by in this or parent component setComponentScope()
 // or unScoped if never set
 const vehicleStoreWithComponentScope = useVehicleStore()
 </script>